Ampio Pharmaceuticals Inc. (AMPE) Reveals an Earnings Mystery

 AMPE’s Market Performance

-AMPE stocks went down by -6.54% for the week, with a monthly jump of 18.18% and a quarterly performance of 69.25%, while its annual performance rate touched 116.73%.
-The volatility ratio for the week stands at 7.83% while the volatility levels for the past 30 days are set at 24.47% for Ampio Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -17.17% for AMPE stocks with a simple moving average of 70.39% for the last 200 days.
+AMPE stocks went up by 1.35% for the week, with a monthly drop of -1.32% and a quarterly performance of 82.93%, while its annual performance rate touched 131.20%.
+The volatility ratio for the week stands at 8.68% while the volatility levels for the past 30 days are set at 22.04% for Ampio Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -12.15% for AMPE stocks with a simple moving average of 74.78% for the last 200 days.

 Analysts’ Opinion of AMPE